anasilviacs/rescore-metabolites/README.md

  "-k" is a flag which should be used to keep the intermediate files
 ```

-This version of the re-scoring method saves a comma-separated, `results.csv` file median q-value for each metabolite ion over 10 iterations.
+This version of the re-scoring method saves a comma-separated, `results.csv` file with the final (median, called `combined` in the file) q-value for each metabolite ion.
 It is possible to also save the decoy hits' q-values, although give the nature of the sampling process it is unlikely that all of them will have values, and the intermediate q-values (i.e. the ones obtained in each iteration of the method).
 The simplest version of the output file looks as follows:

 ```
 SpecId,combined